 View properties in your timeline by hitting

-Properties, and toggling on what you want to see.
-Add or delete properties in this same menu.
+Properties, and using the eye icon to indicate what you want to see.
+You can show all, hide all, and add or delete properties in this same menu.

 Filter and sort based on your needs, like to see only projects you're working on this week.

 However, some elements of timeline view will have that new car smell.
 Even for frequent users of Gantt charts, you'll have more features with timeline view.
 Here's how to use them:

 Every page needs a date — to be seen on a timeline, pages need a

 Dateproperty.
 Pages added to a database with timeline view will automatically contain a default

 Using end dates & times — to scope an extended project, in your